ZhenHuangLab/MemXTerminator/README.md

 ## Requirements

-* This software requires a GPU and CUDA acceleration, necessitating the installation of CUDA drivers and libraries, as well as the cupy library.
+* This software requires a GPU and CUDA acceleration.
+So, the installation of CUDA drivers and libraries is necessary.
-* In some cases, [pyem](https://github.com/asarnow/pyem) is also needed to convert cryoSPARC’s `.cs` files to Relion’s `.star` format for processing.
+* [pyem](https://github.com/asarnow/pyem) is also needed to convert cryoSPARC’s `.cs` files to Relion’s `.star` format for processing.

 ## Installation

-For specific installation methods, please refer to the installation document: [[Installation Document]](./doc/en/Installation_en.md) [[安装文档]](./doc/zh-CN/Installation_zh-CN.md)
+For specific installation methods, please refer to the wiki installation section.

 ## Usage